-The Matchday 6 fixture of the 2026 FIFA World Cup qualifiers between Belgium and Kazakhstan will take place on September 7 at the Lotto Park Stadium in Brussels.
+The Matchday 6 qualifier for the 2026 World Cup between Belgium and Kazakhstan will take place on September 7 at Lotto Park in Brussels.
 Belgium vs. Kazakhstan: prediction and betting odds, statistics.

 Belgium

-In the last round, Rudy Garcia's team had no trouble in their away fixture against Liechtenstein, winning 6-0.
+In the previous round, Rudy Garcia's side had no trouble in their away match against Liechtenstein, securing a 6-0 victory.
 As a result, Belgium extended their unbeaten run in World Cup qualifiers to 31 matches (25 wins, 6 draws).
-Additionally, the team secured a large-margin victory for the fourth time in their last nine qualifying matches.
-Belgium currently holds seven points and is in third place in the group standings, with two games in hand over leaders Wales.
+Additionally, the team has achieved a large-margin victory for the fourth time in their last nine qualification matches.
+In the group standings, Belgium has seven points and is in third place, with two games in hand over leaders Wales.

-- The team has won in regular time in their last seven home matches in World Cup qualifiers.
+- The team has won in regular time in their last seven home matches in World Cup qualification.

-- At least three goals have been scored in 90 minutes in Belgium's last seven home qualifying matches.
+- At least three goals have been scored in 90 minutes in Belgium's last seven home qualifiers.

 - Belgium has scored in the second half in 14 of their last 15 home World Cup qualifying matches.